CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 ### DeepSpeed

-[DeepSpeed](https://www.deepspeed.ai/) is an optimization software suite for PyTorch that helps with scaling training and inference for large deep learning models.
+[DeepSpeed](https://www.deepspeed.ai/) is an optimization software suite for PyTorch that helps in scaling both training and inference for large deep learning models.
 DeepSpeed is supported in the [PyTorch modules in Puhti and Mahti](../../apps/pytorch.md) since version 1.10.
-DeepSpeed isn't yet fully supported on LUMI (although it might work to some extent).
+DeepSpeed is not yet fully supported on LUMI.

 Example of running DeepSpeed on a single full node using the `deepspeed` launcher: